RubberDuckEng/safe_wren/README.md

 with error text from any failed tests.  `test.py` will also update `test_results/passes.txt` with the list of passing tests.

+`test_results/test_expectations.txt` lists all currently skipped tests and why.

 ## Ordered goals?
 * Time the tests / make faster
 * Upvalues
 * remove all uses of 'as' (use into() instead).
 * validateSuperclass could now use ClassSource to validate internal, etc.
 * String codepoint APIs (including String.iterate)
-* Map.iterate
-* foreign functions
 * wrong line numbers for foreign method runtime errors.
 * Give different types to Symbol, Constant, etc.
 * attributes
 * Scientific notation
-* super / superclass calls
 * static fields (emits to two compilers)
 * C API
-* Garbage Collection
+* Garbage Collection?
 * Sort methods to match wren_c order?

 ## Future bugs